Lymphocyte-variant hypereosinophilia: History

-For years, lymphocyte-variant hypereosinophilia was used to describe hypereosinophilia associated with any one of several aberrant T cell lymphoproliferative disorders.lymphocyte-variant hypereosinophilia In 1987, however, a 42-year-old male patient was described who presented with cardiac failure, mitral heart valve regurgitation, pericardial effusion, splenomegaly, kidney dysfunction, non-specific skin lesions, a six-year history of eosinophilia, and, on admission, an eosinophil blood count of 7,150 per microliter (normal <500/microliter), a level that was 50% of total white blood cells (normal <5%).
+For years, lymphocyte-variant hypereosinophilia was used to describe hypereosinophilia associated with any one of several aberrant T cell lymphoproliferative disorders.
+In 1987, however, a 42-year-old male patient was described who presented with cardiac failure, mitral heart valve regurgitation, pericardial effusion, splenomegaly, kidney dysfunction, non-specific skin lesions, a six-year history of eosinophilia, and, on admission, an eosinophil blood count of 7,150 per microliter (normal <500/microliter), a level that was 50% of total white blood cells (normal <5%).
 Blood smears revealed that these eosinophils as well as other white blood cells were mature and normal in appearance.
 Bone marrow examination revealed greatly increased eosinophils (60% of nucleated cells) in all states of maturation but with a normal karyotype; tissue biopsies revealed eosinophil infiltrates in liver and skin as well as eosinophilic vasculitis.
-Cell cultures from the patient's bone morrow grew an abnormally high percentage (52%) of eosinophil Colony-forming units (CFUs).
+Cell cultures from the patient's bone morrow grew an abnormally high percentage (52%) of eosinophil colony-forming units (CFUs).
 Nine of 25 cell clones derived from the patient's blood T cells stimulated abnormally high (>60%) eosinophil CFUs when incubated with bone marrow cells taken from a non-identical donor; supernatant fluid taken from the patient's T cells was also active in inducing eosinophil CFUs from the non-identical donor's bone marrow cells.
-Immunophenotyping of these eosinophil CFU-stimulating T cells indicated that they expressed the CD4 but not CD8 cell surface Cluster of differentiation antigen, suggesting that they were cytokine-secreting helper T cells.
+Immunophenotyping of these eosinophil CFU-stimulating T cells indicated that they expressed the CD4 but not CD8 cell surface cluster of differentiation antigen, suggesting that they were cytokine-secreting helper T cells.
 Characterization of the T cell receptor on these T cell's revealed several patterns of rearrangement in the receptor's β chains.
 The eosinophilia in this patient, therefore, appeared due to the expansion of a clone of T cells that secreted a factor stimulating bone marrow precursor cells to differentiate into normal eosinophils.